PSSRA/pssra.github.io/content/join/bylaws.md

 This subsection applies to leadership roles filled by an election by Chapter full members and local comrades.

-Any member in a leadership position elected by the membership of the Chapter may be removed from their position for misconduct or loss of eligibility.
+Any member or local comrade in a leadership position elected by the members and local comrades of the Chapter may be removed from their position for misconduct or loss of eligibility.
 This may be initiated by:

-1. a petition from one fifth of full Chapter membership,
+1. a petition from one fifth of combined full Chapter members and full Chapter local comrades,
 2. a vote of no confidence from the combined Chapter Central Committee and Chapter Representative Committee,
 3. a vote of no confidence from the Governing Body of the Organization, or
 4. removal by the Welfare Council of the Organization.